natalieagus/50002/docs/FPGA/installation.md

 <img src="{{ site.baseurl }}//docs/FPGA/images/installation/2024-10-16-11-06-23.png"  class="center_seventy no-invert"/>

-## Vivado Installation (Windows x86 or Linux x86)
+## Vivado Installation

+### Windows x86-64 or Linux x86-64

 Vivado is used to **synthesize** high-level hardware description code (in Verilog or Lucid translated to Verilog) into a netlist of logical gates.
 This netlist is then further **processed** through implementation steps, such as place-and-route, to produce a bitstream or **binary file** for programming the FPGA.

-{:.note-title}
-> 🍎 Apple Silicon Mac
->
-> You cannot natively install Vivado on Apple Silicon macs.
-Xilinx Vivado doesn’t officially support ARM as of late 2024.
-Current workaround utilises UTM + Debian 12 + Rosetta, [read this guide here](http://natalieagus.github.io/50002/fpga/fpga_applesilicon).

 We recommend you to instal Vivado ML Edition - 2023.2.
 You are free to try older version (see [archive](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html)) Vivado Design Suite - HLx Editions - 2020.2 or the latest version: Vivado ML Edition - 2024.1.

+{:.highlight}
-> *Please choose one and just install one version*.
+Please just choose one and just install one version.

 This guide assumes you select Vivado ML Edition - 2023.2.

+### 🍎 Apple Silicon Mac
+You <span class="orange-bold">cannot</span> natively install Vivado on Apple Silicon macs.
+Xilinx Vivado doesn’t officially support ARM as of early 2025.
+Current workaround utilises UTM + Debian 12 + Rosetta, [read this guide here](http://natalieagus.github.io/50002/fpga/fpga_applesilicon).

 ### Vivado ML Edition - 2023.2
 [Create an AMD account](https://www.amd.com/en/registration/create-account.html?custtarg=aHR0cHM6Ly9hY2NvdW50LmFtZC5jb20vZW4vcHJvZmlsZS5odG1s) first.